St. Thomas Aquinas Catholic Secondary School (Oakville): Extracurriculars

+They also have a variety of clubs centered towards diversity and inclusion, such as the Asian Student Alliance, Black Student Union, Gay-Straight Alliance (also known as PAC), and the Muslim Student Association.
+STA also has Representation Matters for representation of all cultures.

 Athletics

 St. Thomas Aquinas fields athletic teams called the "Raiders".
 STA is a member school of the Halton Secondary School Athletics Association.
 Students at St. Thomas can participate in both individual and team sports in any of three seasons: fall, winter, or spring.